Cau-Correa/ms1/README.md

 * W3C CSS Validator

-The CSS of this project went throug *W3C CSS Validation Service*, with no error found.
+The CSS of this project went through *W3C CSS Validation Service*, with no error found.

 * Lighthouse Google Chrome Tools